 - Tagging somebody's name in a Facebook post alerts that person to the post.
 It's not uncommon for people to post the name on its own to get their attention.

 - Tumblr allows users to invoke this; putting an @ symbol before their URL allows you to "mention" them, which puts a notification on their dashboard.
 Just typing someone's URL alone doesn't alert them, but since users have long been hashtagging each other in conversations and the new full-text search appears in the exact same spot as the old tag search it replaced, many of them are now in the habit of searching their own URL and will end up finding you anyway.

 - The card of Death (but not, surprisingly, The Devil) in Tarots is also known as "The Nameless Arcane", since many feared that saying its name would summon it.

 - There is a certain transphobic lawyer from the state of Maryland who is known for ego-searching her own name and attacking/outing anyone who criticizes her.
 For this reason, it is not uncommon on transsexual blogs to see her name censored.

 - You know, there's also that one religious movement that's really touchy about its public image and sics lawyers on anyone who says even remotely unflattering things about them.

-- Fans of John Lennon respect Yoko Ono's wishes and only refer to the man who killed him as "a lone assassin", as she does not wish the man's name to become infamous like John Wilkes Booth or Lee Harvey Oswald, and wants him to become as obscure as the assassins of James Garfield or William McKinley (can you name them off the top of your head?).
+- Fans of John Lennon respect Yoko Ono's wishes and only refer to Mark David Chapman, the man who killed him, as "a lone assassin", as she does not wish for Chapman's name to become infamous like John Wilkes Booth or Lee Harvey Oswald, and wants him to become as obscure as the assassins of James Garfield or William McKinley (can you name them off the top of your head?).

 - As ironic as the trope name is, some strict Christians censor God's name, even when the name's used in a religious manner.
 This stems from a Jewish belief that if you write down God's name and it is later erased/damaged, you have committed blasphemy.